RealZuluWarrior/alx-system_engineering-devops/0x01-shell_permissions/README.md

-10-mirror_permissions : set hello 's mode to olleh's mode 11-directories_permissions : all subdirectories of the current directory 12-directory_permissions : create a folder with persmissions
+10-mirror_permissions : set hello 's mode to olleh's mode 11-directories_permissions : all subdirectories of the current directory 12-directory_permissions : create a folder with persmissions 13-change_group : script that changes the group owner to school for the file hello